 "I'm not Chinese by the way.
-Actually, I'm from Saigon originally, but was raised in Great Britain," I explained, not exactly sure why I had shared that bit of personal history with him, it was uncharacteristically impulsive of me?
-I would have to reconsider this bloke's fate now.
+Actually, I'm from Saigon originally, but was raised in Great Britain," I explained.
+I am not exactly sure why I had shared that bit of personal history with him.
+It was uncharacteristically impulsive of me.

-"No foolin?
-I was in Vietnam in 71', was you," he asked attempting to make small talk?
+"No foolin, I was in Vietnam back in 71, was you?" he asked, attempting to make small talk.
 It was a conversation I didn't want to have.

-"I was a child in 1971, my family left after the fall of Saigon in 75' and we ended up in London with relatives," I answered.
-I felt more comfortable speaking with him about myself now, it was cathartic somehow.
-Not that it mattered what he heard anymore anyway, I was speaking to a dead man now.
+"I was a child in 1971, my family left after the fall of Saigon in 1975, and we went to live with relatives in London," I answered.
+I felt more comfortable speaking with him now, it seemed cathartic somehow.
+Anyway, it didn't matter what he heard, I was probably speaking to a dead man.

-"Is that right, that's terrific," he said in a jolly tone of voice.
+"Is that a fact, well now, that's just terrific," he said in a jolly tone.
 Apparently I had made a friend, how sad; I almost felt a twinge of regret.